-MBIO 700b, Seminal Papers on the Foundations of Modern Microbiology A required course for Microbiology first- and second-year students; not for credit.
-The course is offered every other year, alternating with MBIO 703/704, so that it can be taken once during each student's tenure in the program.
+MBIO 700b, Seminal Papers on the Foundations of Modern Microbiology A required course for Microbiology first-year students; not for credit.
 Students present and discuss papers describing fundamental discoveries in areas related to microbiology.
-The goal is to familiarize students with the process of scientific discovery, and with the history of major developments in the field.
+The goal is to familiarize students with the process of scientific discovery and with the history of major developments in the field.
 Topics include important discoveries involving major human pathogens, fundamental processes in molecular biology, and the development of technology that has a major impact on current biomedical research.
+P. Kumar